Rahataah/AI-Paraphraser/README.md

 ## 🧠 Technical Mumbo Jumbo

-This app runs on the state-of-the-art "OpenChat 7B" model, which, unlike an actual parrot, doesn’t just mindlessly repeat what you say.
+This app runs on the state-of-the-art gemma-3-12b model, which, unlike an actual parrot, doesn’t just mindlessly repeat what you say.
 Instead, it scrambles, twists, and remixes your words like a hyperactive DJ at a robot dance party.
 Think of it as an AI-powered game of telephone—except the last person in line is a very enthusiastic, slightly unpredictable poet!

 ## ⚠️ Warning